zmk5566/ROS4Instruments/README.md

 # ROS4Instruments

-This is the package, by benefiting the established tools from ROS2(especially the visualization tools/rosbags/ros-topics)
+This is the package, by benefiting the established tools from ROS2(especially the visualization tools/rosbags/ros-topics) to use and sound and musical instruments.

-ROS package for retriving serial input and then transfer it into open sound control (OSC)

-TODO: Add the osc reciever message to transfer it into TOPIC
+This package would include:

+--Serial2topic Serial to rostopic converter --osc2topic convert OSC messages to ROS messages --topic2osc subcribing the topics and then publish them into osc messages

+About udev rules: